tomljr2/How-To-Bypass-Android-Biometrics/README.md

 python imagetesting.py
 ```

-This will show an image in vlc at a specfic refresh rate and you will test it five
+This will show an image in vlc and you will test it five
 times.
 Once completed, close vlc and input the number of successes out of the five
 attempts.
 Repeat this process until no more images are shown.
-There should be 90
+There should be 30
 images in total shown per subject.
 The results will be stored in results.py and
 a backup will be made in backup.py each time imagetesting.py is started, just in
 case of any mistakes.
 Keep track of the total number of tests in each category on